-Explore nature and see our community's creativity with a stroll along Lost River Cave's Scarecrow Trail, which runs Oct.
-2-25.
+Become one with nature while checking out some scarecrows!
+Stroll along Lost River Cave's Scarecrow Trail, which runs Oct.
+1-23.
 Local organizations and individuals showcase their talent, creating displays that are fun — and sometimes a little creepy, but always family-friendly and free.
 You can vote for the People's Choice Award in Lost River Cave's gift shop — where you can also purchase tickets for one of its popular boat tours in support of its nature conservancy efforts.

 You can also learn about the Master of Horror, John Carpenter, on our Reel Sites, Reel Scary Tour.
 The famed horror director, writer, and producer grew up in Bowling Green and even spent a bit of time at Western Kentucky University.
-Want to win a prize on our self-guided driving tour?
-We have a spooky cool, custom BGKY t-shirt up for grabs for anyone capturing images at all 17 locations (or psuedo-locations!)
-Simply tag your pics on Instagram or Facebook with #reelsitesbg and then message us @VisitBGKY.Reel Sites, Reel Scary Tour
+We want to see all your horror fun on this self-guided tour, simply tag your pics on Instagram or Facebook with #VisitBGKY!